yoyotv/Identify-singer-from-songs/README.md

 ## Approach

 There are a lot of features can represent a sound.
 E.g., MEl, FFT, STFT.
-Most of them are focus on the frequency, After all, frequency means the band that a person speaks. **We try the mel, stft, log-energy, power spectrum , these four kinds of method.**
+Most of them are focus on the frequency, After all, frequency means the band that a person speaks. **We try the mel, stft, log-energy, power spectrum , these four kinds of methods.**

 ## GET started